Task-Driven Detection of Distribution Shifts with Statistical Guarantees for Robot Learning: Introduction

 Imagine a drone trained to perform vision-based navigation using a dataset of indoor environments and deployed in environments with varying wind conditions or obstacle densities (Figure~\ref{fig:anchor}).
 Similarly, consider a robot arm manipulating a new set of objects or an autonomous vehicle deployed in a new city.
 State-of-the-art techniques for learning-based control of robots typically struggle to generalize to such \emph{out-of-distribution} (OOD) environments.
 This lack of OOD generalization is particularly pressing in safety-critical settings, where the price of failure is high.
 In this work, we focus on the problem of autonomously \emph{detecting} when a robot is operating in environments drawn from a different distribution than the one used to train the robot.
 This ability to perform \emph{OOD detection} has the potential to improve the safety of robotic systems operating in OOD environments.
 For example, a drone operating in a new set of environments could either deploy a highly conservative policy or cease its operations altogether.
 In addition, OOD detection can also allow the robot to improve its policy by re-training using additional data collected from the new environments.

 There are two important desiderata that OOD detection approaches for safety-critical robotic systems should ideally satisfy.
 First, we would like to develop OOD detection techniques with \emph{guaranteed confidence bounds}.
 Second, we would like our OOD detectors to be \emph{task-driven} and only sensitive to \emph{task-relevant} changes in the robot’s environment.
 As an example, consider again the drone navigation setting in Figure~\ref{fig:anchor} and suppose that the robot’s policy is insensitive to changes in color and lighting.
 Here, the robot's OOD detector should \emph{not} trigger even if the robot is operating in environments with different color/lighting and should only trigger if there are task-relevant variations (e.g., variations in the obstacle density).
-Unfortunately, current approaches (Section~\ref{sec:related work}) do not typically satisfy both desiderata; they are often based on heuristics and not task-driven in general.
+Unfortunately, current approaches (Section~\ref{sec:related work}) do not typically satisfy both desiderata; they are often based on heuristics and are not task-driven in general.

 \emph{Statement of Contributions.} We develop task-driven OOD detection techniques with statistical guarantees on correctness.
 To this end, we make four specific contributions (see Figure~\ref{fig:anchor} for an overview). \begin{itemize}[leftmargin=*] \item Given a dataset of environments drawn from an (unknown) training distribution, we develop a pipeline based on \emph{generalization theory} for training control policies with a \emph{guaranteed bound} on performance (a bound on the expected cost of the policy on the unknown training distribution).
-Specifically, we leverage recently-developed \emph{derandomized Probably Approximately Correct (PAC)-Bayes} bounds that are well-suited to enable OOD detection (Section~\ref{subsec:PAC-Bayes}).
+Specifically, we leverage recently developed \emph{ derandomized probabilistically correct (PAC)-Bayes} bounds that are well suited to enable OOD detection (Section~\ref{subsec:PAC-Bayes}).